-The size of the wire will of course vary with the bone operated upon; the sizes generally employed are Nos.
+&lt;sup>1The size of the wire will of course vary with the bone operated upon; the sizes generally employed are Nos.
 5, 6, and 7 French gauge, i.e. 5, 6, and 7 mm. in circumference.

-FIG. 18.-METHODS OF WIRING A LONG BONE.
+Fig. 18.-Methods of Wiring a Long Bone.
 In A is shown the most efficacious plan for wiring the fragments in a case of oblique fracture.
 In B the fracture is transverse and the fragments are best kept in position by introducing wires as shown in the diagram.

-FIG. 19.-SECURING A TRANSVERSE FRACTURE BY ALUMINIUM PLATES.
+Fig. 19.-Securing a Transverse Fracture by Alluminium Plates.
 In A the cylindrical bone-the femur-is surrounded by a collar of aluminium.
 In the case of the tibia-shown in B-its place is taken by two separate plates of the same metal.